 An environment that encourages effective challenge to management charged with day-to-day responsibility for the Market Participant’s market activity; and

 Control of functions and mechanisms that are independent from the front office, to assess whether the Market Participant’s market activities are conducted in a manner that reflects the Market Participant’s operational risk and conduct requirements.
-Such functions should have sufficient stature, resources and access to the body or individual(s) ultimately responsible and accountable for the Market Participant’s business strategy and financial soundness.
+Such functions should have sufficient stature, resources and access to the internal body or individual(s) ultimately responsible and accountable for the Market Participant’s business strategy and financial soundness.

-In implementing the above, consideration should be given to the types of activities the Market Participant engages in.
+In implementing the above, consideration should be given to the types of activities the Market Participant engages in, and where the activity of staff takes place, i.e., where staff are working from remote locations, such as home.

-GCRM Principle 2 – Market Participants should have appropriate policies and procedures designed to handle and respond to potentially improper practices and behaviours effectively
+GCRM Principle 2 – Market Participants should have appropriate policies and procedures designed to handle and respond to potentially improper practices and behaviours effectively, concluding appropriate “whistle-blowing” arrangements.

 Market Participants should maintain policies and procedures, where appropriate, supported by effective mechanisms, to (i) provide confidential channels for staff or external parties to raise concerns about potentially improper practices and behaviours, without fear of reprisal; and (ii) investigate and respond to such reports as appropriate.

 Reports of potentially improper practices or behaviour of the Market Participant should be investigated by independent parties or functions, within a reasonable timeframe.
-Such parties or functions should possess sufficient skills and experience, and should be given the necessary resources and access to conduct the investigation.
+Such parties or functions should possess sufficient skills and experience and should be given the necessary resources and access to information and people to conduct the investigation.

-The reports and results of an investigation should be brought to the attention of the appropriate individuals within the firm and, if appropriate, to the relevant regulatory or public authorities.
+The reports and results of an investigation should be brought to the attention of the appropriate governing body within the firm and, if appropriate, to the relevant regulatory or public authorities.

 GCRM Principle 3 – Market Participants should have frameworks for compliance and risk management

-Market Participants may be subject to different risks and to varying degrees, depending on the size, complexity and nature of engagement in the market.
-Such risks may involve:

-Conduct;

-Credit;

-Market;

-Operations;

-Technology;

-Settlement;

-Compliance;

-Legal;

-Business Continuity; and

-Reputational.

 The common components of compliance and risk frameworks may include:

 Effective oversight by the senior body or individual(s), including support for the stature and independence of compliance and risk management functions.
 In particular: